Good Tech Campaign

 • Understand reporting avenues and age-appropriate grounding techniques.

-• Understand the roles, responsibilities, boundaries and ethical considerations.
+• Understand the roles, responsibilities, boundaries and ethical considerations of being a Mental Health First Responder.

 This component of the Good Tech Campaign is contingent upon pre-agreed arrangements with Psychopark based on their availability, and only for Trivandrum-based associating entities.
-It is a one-day field-visit to Psychopark, the world’s first psychology-themed edutainment park based in Trivandrum.
+It is a one-day field-visit to Psychopark - a psychology-themed edutainment park based in Trivandrum.
 The visit aims to provide a holistic understanding of age-appropriate psychological concepts in an interactive environment.

 Considering the overall performance, learnings and skills acquired, selected students will be awarded the GOOD TECH CHAMP badge.
-This badge recognises a student’s understanding of how to address various online harms and the reporting mechanisms available online.
+This badge recognises the student’s understanding of addressing various online harms and the reporting mechanisms available online.
 Badge holders act as ambassadors of the Good Tech Campaign, promoting healthy digital practices within their schools.

 Good Tech Campaign components